 Lung Cancer Screening

 Lung cancer is the leading cause of cancer deaths in the United States, killing more people than colon, breast, pancreatic and prostate cancers combined.
-Eighty-five percent of lung cancer cases occur in current or former smokers.
+Eight-five percent of lung cancer cases occur in current or former smokers.
 Fortunately, this disease is often treatable if caught early.
 Recent studies show that low-dose CT lung cancer screening can lower your risk of dying from lung cancer.

-What is Tomography (LDCT) lung cancer screening?
+What is a LDCT lung cancer screening?

 Initial Consultation and CT Scan

-If you would like to undergo LDCT lung screening, the first step is to make an appointment with your primary care provider.
+If you would like to undergo a lung screening, the first step is to make an appointment with your primary care provider.
 This appointment will be a time to discuss your age, smoking history and other factors in order for your physician to determine if you are eligible for screening.
 If you are eligible, your primary care provider will schedule your LDCT scan.

 Follow-up: What happens next?

-Your primary care provider will follow up with you to explain your results and discuss any additional necessary medical care.
+Your primary care provider (PCP) wiill follow up with you to explain your results and discuss any additional necessary medical care.
 Should an abnormality be detected, you will have the option of scheduling a meeting at our Lung Nodule Clinic to discuss your screening and next steps including non-surgical and surgical biopsy options.

 Is this screening covered by my insurance?